H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 container restart, or remediation session.
 All `curl` commands are run from the host against host-bound ports (all `127.0.0.1`).
-All queries are grounded in West Virginia geography and community context, consistent with Polymathmatic Geography P12 ("intelligence with a ZIP code") — specifically Mount Hope, WV 25880 and Fayette County.
+All queries are grounded in West Virginia geography and community context, consistent with Polymathmatic Geography P12 — specifically Mount Hope, WV 25880 and Fayette County.

 ---